yldzburhan/yldzburhan/README.md

 I am a curious individual with a relentless passion for data science and MLOps.
 As a self-taught enthusiast in these fields, I've dedicated myself to continuous learning and hands-on projects to sharpen my skills.

-- 🚀 Actively seeking opportunities in data science and MLOps.
+- 🚀 Actively seeking opportunities in Data Science, NLP and MLOps.
 - 🎓 Self-taught in the dynamic realms of data science, with a focus on machine learning operations.
 - 🌱 Keen on exploring new technologies and methodologies to stay at the forefront of the ever-evolving data landscape.